Complete Guide: Cinnamon Bark vs Cassia – Flavor, Health & Buying Tips

 Coumarin Content

 Cinnamon cassia contains high levels of a compound called coumarin, which in large doses can be harmful to the liver.
-The European Food Safety Authority (EFSA) has set a Tolerable Daily Intake (TDI) of coumarin at 0.1 mg per kg of body weight.
+According to the European Food Safety Authority (EFSA), the Tolerable Daily Intake (TDI) for coumarin is 0.1 mg per kg of body weight.
+The U.S. National Institutes of Health (NIH) also confirms this safety threshold.

 • Ceylon cinnamon has negligible amounts of coumarin, making it safer for regular use.